 As a BPSA member you are automatically an ordinary member of EPSA and may attend any of their events or participate in any of their projects!

 EPSA run their own public health campaigns regularly, such as oBIGsity and Rare Disease Day.
 Check the EPSA website regularly and get in touch with your European Officer for a promotional package to get involved and hold the campaign at your university.
 Click here to see previous public health campaigns.

 EPSA exists to bring European pharmacy students and their knowledge together across borderlines.
 The EPSA Science Day serves the aim as a platform for students to share their knowledge from a scientific perspective.
-Students are enabled to present their research projects through posters and PowerPoint presentations to peers and professionals, simultaneously sharing their knowledge and practicing skills such as preparation of and presentation of scientific research.
+Students are enabled to present their research projects through posters and PowerPoint presentations to peers and professionals, simultaneously sharing their knowledge and practicing skills such as preparation and presentation of scientific research.
 In addition, the Science Day acts as a forum for inspiration and motivation for other students through observation and exchange of experience during the event.

 The event is an excellent opportunity to learn and share topics that are studied around Europe, it also simulates professional congresses in its approach, providing a glimpse of how they work and giving valuable experience and practice.
 Click to find out more about EPSA Science Day.

 EPSA distributes a variety of publications ranging from the latest news in EPSA to the latest news in selected pharmaceutical areas.

 The EPSA newsletter detailing the latest news in EPSA from its executive, officials and members.
 Featuring articles from student associations and professional organisations in Europe and an important platform for EPSAs member associations to share important events and news.
 Read current and past EPSA Newsletters by clicking here.